 The ancient Predators are a type of Yautja who are several centuries, some even a millennia old.
 They have moved on the from the clan elder roles and are basically doing their own thing in retirement.
 The ancient Yautja are also referred to for wisdom and knowledge by the younger hunters.
 An ancient Predator appears in the Predator: Homeworld comic, where he kills some renegade Predators on Earth.
 There is also an ancient Yautja in Aliens vs. Predator 2: Primal Hunt video game, although his old age is partly due to being frozen in a stasis field for centuries.

 Highest Predator Rank: Predator King

-The Predator King is a mysterious and rare Predator type that has only appeared in a few instances of Predator lore.
+The Predator King is the highest rank of Yautja.
+It is a mysterious and rare Predator type that has only appeared in a few instances of Predator lore.
 While elders are the leaders of the clans, the king is a leader of dozens of clans hunting in one area of space.
 A version of the Predator King appeared in the Rage War trilogy, which included Kalakta, a thousand-year-old Predator who commanded the Predator race into battle against the Rage and their Xenomorphs.
 The King has often appeared in fan art and most recently as a statue by XM Studios.

 Biggest Predator Variant: Infected Predator